-Spot sourcing is usually not planned at all and more often than not, it is performed by the end user and not a procurement professional.
+Spot sourcing is usually not planned at all and more often than not, it’s performed by the end-user and not a procurement professional.
 These are mostly made up of small orders for one-time requirements and are often performed on an immediate payment and delivery basis.

 Being a part of a business network allows buyers to quickly find what they need.
-It also gives suppliers the opportunity to win business with a quick turnaround, potentially leading to new partnerships.
+It also allows suppliers to win business with a quick turnaround, potentially leading to new partnerships.
 But spot sourcing is often an under-managed spend as a result of its ad-hoc and user-based nature.

 Achieve spot compliance

 It’s true that in some circumstances, spot buying could’ve been made strategic with the right planning.
 But, still, there remain instances when spot purchasing or buying is unavoidable.
-Instead of banning it altogether, it’s important that your organisation creates some sort of protocol.
+Instead of banning it altogether, your organisation must create some sort of protocol.
 So, when it inevitably occurs, you’ll have better control and visibility into when and how spot purchasing happens.

-In order to make sure you are getting the best price for spot purchase scenarios, use an e-procurement system that allows you to quickly convert a spot requisition into a request for quotation when the spot purchase request does not need complex technical or performance-based supplier evaluation.
+To make sure you are getting the best price for spot purchase scenarios, use an e-procurement system that allows you to quickly convert a spot requisition into a request for quotation (RFQ) when the spot purchase request does not need complex technical or performance-based supplier evaluation.